RaisCorr/chatgpt-synopsis/README.md

 streamlit run main.py
 ```

 This will start the Streamlit app and open it in your default web browser.
 You can now interact with the ChatGPT application in the browser.

+RaisCorr